-The Applicant submitted a planning proposal in June 2020, almost two years after the Draft St Leonards Crows Nest Plan (Draft Plan) was published.
+The Applicant submitted a planning proposal in June 2020 (June Proposal), almost two years after the Draft St Leonards Crows Nest Plan (Draft Plan) was published.
 The Draft Plan identified the site as a "significant site" and did not assign a height or residential FSR control on the basis that it was one of a very small number of sites capable of accommodating a taller building and that appropriate controls would be developed through a rigorous design excellence process.
-The June planning proposal included a rigorous design excellence process and proposed a 36 storey tower on the site, which was consistent with the opinion of the NSW Government Architect's Office that the site was an important visual marker which could enhance the Crows Nest Village without detracting from any of its intrinsic qualities..
-In the final 2036 Plan, the significant sites provisions of the Draft Plan were removed and indicative built form controls were identified for the site.
+The June planning proposal included a rigorous design excellence process and proposed a 36 storey tower on the site, which was consistent with the opinion of the NSW Government Architect's Office that the site was an important visual marker which could enhance the Crows Nest Village without detracting from any of its intrinsic qualities.
+In the final 2036 Plan, the significant sites provisions of the Draft Plan were removed, and indicative built form controls were identified for the site.

 In September 2020, the Applicant met with Council officers and agreed withdraw the June planning proposal so that it could be reconsidered in light of the 2036 Plan.
 Council provided written feedback to the Applicant following their initial assessment of the June planning proposal.

-The concept and planning proposal has therefore been significantly revised to address Council's comments and responds to feedback received in subsequent pre-lodgement meetings with Council and the Department of Planning, Industry and Environment (Department).
+In December 2020, the Applicant submitted a revised planning proposal which sought to address Council's comments and responds to feedback received in subsequent pre-lodgement meetings with Council and the Department of Planning, Industry and Environment (Department).
+Council indicated in their letter of 27 February 2021 that it would not support the revised planning proposal proceeding to Gateway determination.